 - Chose a set of typefaces and made them into my corporate typography, which would translate well across all media.

-- Adopted an icon font containing all the glyphs I might need.
+- Created and adopted an icon font containing all the glyphs I might need, including the new website.

 - Set a common minimalistic colour palette.